2 Components of aggregate demand

 \[S(Y,T) = - a + (1-b) (Y-T) \]

 If you’re feeling concerned about the intercept of this savings function being negative, remember that borrowing is like negative saving.
-For certain levels of GDP, households are net borrowers, and for others, they are net savers.
+For certain levels of GDP and net taxes, households are net borrowers, and for others, they are net savers.

 Exercise:.
 On the same set of axes, sketch the aggregate consumption and savings functions described by the lines you worked out above.